Wednesday, September 4, 2024

 Wednesday, March 27, 2024

-A BRAZEN MUSEUM EXTRA: MY WORST GIG!
+A BRAZENBLOG MUSEUM EXTRA: MY WORST GIG!

 LIVING GUITARS AT PENN PLACE PUB, APRIL 28, 1989 -- All bands have that one truly bad night which goes down in their personal history as the worst show they ever played.
 This was ours.